lucee/lucee-docs/docs/03.reference/02.tags/http/_attributes/redirect.md

 To see where execution would have been redirected, use the variable cfhttp.responseHeader[LOCATION].
 The key LOCATION identifies the path of redirection.

-Lucee will follow up to five redirections on a request. if this limit is exceeded, Lucee behaves as if redirect = "no".
+Lucee will follow up to five redirections on a request.
+If this limit is exceeded, Lucee behaves as if redirect = "no".